comprobo25/comprobo25.github.io/in-class/day03.md

 ## Day 2 Recap and Connecting to Neatos
 As part of this recap, let's actually engage with some Neatos first.
 Get in your project groups and grab a Neato and battery pack from the cart.
-Then follow the [How To Guide on Using the Neatos](../How%20to/use_the_neatos.md) to get running.
+Then follow the <a-no-proxy href="../How to/use_the_neatos">Using the Neatos Page</a-no-proxy> to get running.
 One of the key commands is:

 ```bash
 ros2 launch neato_node2 bringup.py host:=IP_OF_ROBOT